Slavery in India: Slavery in Ancient India

 Kautilya's Arthashastra dedicates the thirteenth chapter on dasas, in his third book on law.
 This Sanskrit document from the Maurya Empire period (4th century BCE) has been translated by several authors, each in a different manner.
 Shamasastry's translation of 1915 maps dasa as slave, while Kangle leaves the words as dasa and karmakara.
-According to Kangle's interpretation, the verse 13.65.3–4 of Arthasastra forbids any slavery of "an Arya in any circumstances whatsoever", but allows the Mlecchas to "sell an offspring or keep it as pledge".
+According to Kangle's interpretation, the verse 13.65.3–4 of Arthasastra forbids any slavery of "an Arya in any circumstances whatsoever", but allows the mlecchas to "sell an offspring or keep it as pledge".
 Patrick Olivelle agrees with this interpretation.
 He adds that an Arya or Arya family could pledge itself during times of distress into bondage, and these bonded individuals could be converted to slave if they committed a crime thereby differing with Kangle's interpretation.
-According to Kangle, the Arthasastra forbids enslavement of minors and Arya from all four varnas and this inclusion of Shudras stands different from the Vedic literature.
+According to Kangle, the Arthasastra forbids enslavement of minors and Arya from all four varnas and this inclusion of shudras stands different from the Vedic literature.
 Kangle suggests that the context and rights granted to dasa by Kautilya implies that the word had a different meaning than the modern word slave, as well as the meaning of the word slave in Greek or other ancient and medieval civilizations.
 According to Arthashastra, anyone who had been found guilty of nishpatitah (Sanskrit: निष्पातित, ruined, bankrupt, a minor crime) may mortgage oneself to become dasa for someone willing to pay his or her bail and employ the dasa for money and privileges.

 The term dasa in Indic literature when used as a suffix to a bhagavan (deity) name, refers to a pious devotee.

+The Buddhist Vanijja Sutta, AN 5:177 listing slave trading to be one of the five wrong livelihood a layperson should not engage in the "Monks, a lay follower should not engage in five types of business.
+Which five?
+Business in weapons, business in human beings, business in meat, business in intoxicants, and business in poison.
+These are the five types of business that a lay follower should not engage in."

+Late classical Hindu Dharmaśāstra, would specify who can be enslaved, the treatment of enslaved, and acceptable forms of Vishti (corvee labour), by varna; a theme later medieval commentaries, of the like of Devaṇabhaṭṭa's Smṛticandrikā, would refine.

+During the Tang dynasty (618–907), foreign captives and slaves were present in China, including individuals described as "Kunlun" slaves, a category that referred broadly to people from Southeast Asia, South Asia, and sometimes Africa.
+In 648, the Tang envoy Wang Xuance, after being attacked during a mission to India, returned with Tibetan and Nepali military allies and captured thousands of people in Central India, including members of the royal family, who were taken to Chang’an.
+This episode demonstrates that Indians were among Tang war captives.
+However, the broader identification of Indians as "Kunlun" slaves remains debated among historians, and there is no clear evidence that Tang soldiers systematically enslaved large numbers of northern Indians.